FreekBes/insta_reddit_bot/README.md

 ### Reddit

 - subreddits: the subreddits to mirror from.
 See [mirroring from multiple subreddits](https://github.com/FreekBes/insta_reddit_bot#mirroring-from-multiple-subreddits) for a more in-depth explanation.

+### Discord

+- enabled: if `true`, Discord integration will be enabled
+- token: a Discord bot token, generated in the [Discord Developer Portal](https://discord.com/developers/applications/) (under the bot section)
+- prefix: the prefix used by the bot for commands.
+Defaults to `!`.
+- channels > commands: a channel ID in a Discord server, used for sending commands to the bot
+- channels > system: a channel ID in a Discord server, used for sending system messages to the Discord server

 ### Schedule